teachbase/amorail/README.md

     api_endpoint: 'https://test.amocrm.ru'
 ```

-For custom client params you should create a client before using Amorail functionality.
+For custom client params you should create a client manually before using Amorail functionality.
 It sets your params instead of params in anyway_config:
 ```
 # custom client
 Amorail.client(usermail: 'user_email', api_key: "api_token", api_endpoint: "api_endpoint")